-- > Reviews and approves the mandate of the HIA; - > Reviews and recommends the appointment/removal of the HIA to the Board: - Annually assesses the performance of the HIA and the effectiveness of the Internal Audit function; and, - > Annually reviews and approves the function's organisational and reporting structure, budget and resources.
+- > Reviews and approves the mandate of the CIA; - Reviews and recommends the appointment/removal of the CIA to the Board; - Annually assesses the performance of the CIA and the effectiveness of the Internal Audit function; and, - > Annually reviews and approves the function's organisational and reporting structure, budget and resources.

-The HIA maintains direct and unrestricted access to the Board Audit Committee, and meets regularly with the Chair of the Board Audit Committee, without other managers present.
+The CIA maintains direct and unrestricted access to the Board Audit Committee, and meets regularly with the Chair of the Board Audit Committee, without other managers present.

-The HIA maintains a quality assurance programme to drive continuous improvement and ensure conformance with the Institute of Internal Auditor's (IIA) Standards and Code of Ethics.
-The HIA reports the results of this work to the Board Audit Committee every year.
+The CIA is responsible for ensuring a quality assurance programme is in place to drive continuous improvement and ensure conformance with the Institute of Internal Auditor's (IIA) Standards and Code of Ethics.
+The CIA reports the results of this work to the Board Audit Committee every year.